pyOpenSci/pyopensci.github.io/_posts/2019-10-26-pyos-min-mistakes-theme.md

 ### Figure -- align right

+Below is a right aligned image

+<figure class="align-right">
+  <img src="/images/pyopensci-general/pyopensci-timeline2019-2024.png" alt="A timeline showing the growth of pyOpenSci from 2019 to 2024." style="width: 50%;">
+  <figcaption>Growth of pyOpenSci from 2019 to 2024 Growth of pyOpenSci from 2019 to 2024 Growth of pyOpenSci from 2019 to 2024 Growth of pyOpenSci from 2019 to 2024</figcaption>
+</figure>

 And now we're going to shift things to the **right align**.
 Again, there should be plenty of room above, below, and to the left of the image.
 Just look at him there --- Hey guy!
 Way to rock that right side.
 I don't care what the left aligned image says, you look great.
 Don't let anyone else tell you differently.

-<figure class="align-right">
-  <img src="/images/pyopensci-general/pyopensci-timeline2019-2024.png" alt="A timeline showing the growth of pyOpenSci from 2019 to 2024." style="width: 50%;">
-  <figcaption>Growth of pyOpenSci from 2019 to 2024 Growth of pyOpenSci from 2019 to 2024 Growth of pyOpenSci from 2019 to 2024 Growth of pyOpenSci from 2019 to 2024</figcaption>
-</figure>

 The html looks like this: